sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 does not have the time or the money to ring up every voter in the country.
 In our earlier discussion of :doc:`../Ch04/Ch04_Descriptives`, this sample was the only thing we were interested in.
 Our only goal was to find ways of describing, summarising and graphing that sample.
-Thit is about to change.
+This is about to change.

 Defining a population
 ~~~~~~~~~~~~~~~~~~~~~